niieani/aurelia-cycle/README.md

 ## Why not simply use Cycle.js?

 Cycle.js is more of an architecture style, a paradigm, a design concept, than a full-blown web-framework like Aurelia, Angular or even React.
-It's a way of dealing with data coming in and out - in a cycle, and it needs to drive a set of drivers to be useful.
+It's a way of dealing with data coming in and out in a cycle, and it needs to drive a set of drivers to be useful.

 This is one such driver that enables it to drive Aurelia's View-Bindings.
-Cycle.js has it's own effort to drive the DOM with the use of its [DOM Driver](https://github.com/cyclejs/dom), however it is still in an earlier phase than Aurelia and many problems need to be worked out.
+Cycle.js has it's own effort to drive the DOM with the use of its [DOM Driver](https://github.com/cyclejs/dom), however it is still in an earlier development phase than Aurelia and many issues have yet to be worked out.
 Aurelia on the other hand is already awesome at driving the DOM, so why not have the best of both worlds?

 ## Caveats

+Since this is still an early alpha, there are two things that need to be dealt with before this should be used in production:

-(alpha) Performance: Since this is still an early alpha, there is no diffing algorithm for complex objects or arrays returned into the sinks, which feed the view engine.
+* Performance: There is no diffing algorithm for complex objects or arrays returned into the sinks, which feed the view engine.
 This means that if you use a `repeat` strategy for displaying your data, their Views might get recreated every time new data is fed into the sink.

-(alpha) Size: This driver uses Observables from RxJS 5, however the Cycle.js is still being rewritten into RxJS 5, and requires Rx 4 as well.
-Since both libraries have to be loaded, the size goes up by quite a bit.
+* Size: This driver uses Observables from RxJS 5, however the Cycle.js is still being rewritten into RxJS 5, and requires Rx 4 as well.
+Since both libraries have to be loaded, both the size and the initial loading time goes up by quite a bit.

 ## Dependencies